percona/mongo_terraform_ansible/terraform/docker/README.md

   docker exec -it test-pbm-cli pbm status
   ```
 - Access the Minio web interface at http://127.0.0.1:9001 to see the backup storage.
 The default credentials are minio/minioadmin
+- Grafana renderer is installed and configured in order to be able to export PMM graphs as PNG
 - There is no need to run the Ansible playbooks when deploying MongoDB via the Docker images